The principles that guide the fulfillment of our mission

 Policies and practices

 PATH is responsible for the proper stewardship of our resources and the public and private support that enables us to pursue our mission.
 Over time, PATH has established policies and practices designed to honor our obligations to those who expect us to conduct our affairs according to the highest business ethics and in compliance with the letter and spirit of applicable law.
-Areas for which PATH has established policies for responsible conduct include governance, workforce environment, the ethical conduct of research, collaboration with donors and partners, financial stewardship, protection of intellectual property and confidential information, conflict of interest, communications, advocacy, and the environment.
+Areas for which PATH has established principles for responsible conduct include governance, workforce environment, the ethical conduct of research, collaboration with donors and partners, financial stewardship, protection of intellectual property and confidential information, conflict of interest, communications, advocacy, and the environment.

 PATH strives to ensure that these policies reflect our values, ethics, and legal requirements and are understood and observed by every employee and board member.
-To ensure these requirements are consistently upheld, PATH makes policies available to staff through an organizational policy portal on our Intranet.
+To ensure these requirements are consistently upheld, PATH makes policies available to staff through an organizational policy portal on an internal site.
 We also require every employee to participate in professional conduct training.
 We recognize that there are times when particular policies may not address all possible issues.
 In such instances, we strive to directly consider the difficult conflicts and do the right thing.

 PATH expects our staff, board members, affiliates, and those with whom we work to conduct themselves with the utmost integrity and in a manner that complies with the letter and spirit of all applicable laws and regulations.
-PATH expects each individual to make every good-faith effort to know what is expected for their particular role and to act with good judgment.
+PATH expects each individual to make every good-faith effort to know what is expected for her or his particular role and to act with good judgment.
 It is critical that individuals participate in training, seek guidance, are familiar with policies and laws, and ask questions to ensure ethical conduct and report concerns regarding compliance with legal requirements or PATH policies.